geneontology/wc-web-gocam/wc-gocam-table/readme.md

 ### Script tag

-- Put a script tag similar to this `<script src='https://unpkg.com/my-component@0.0.1/dist/my-component.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script src='https://unpkg.com/wc-gocam-table@0.0.1/dist/wc-gocam-table.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules
-- Run `npm install my-component --save`
+- Run `npm install wc-gocam-table --save`
-- Put a script tag similar to this `<script src='node_modules/my-component/dist/my-component.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script src='node_modules/wc-gocam-table/dist/wc-gocam-table.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### In a stencil-starter app
-- Run `npm install my-component --save`
+- Run `npm install wc-gocam-table --save`
-- Add an import to the npm packages `import my-component;`
+- Add an import to the npm packages `import wc-gocam-table;`
 - Then you can use the element anywhere in your template, JSX, html etc